eHanse-IT/hansible/README.md

 2. git-clone this repository.
 3. This repository contains submodules.
 Run `git submodule update --init` to clone them too.
 4. `cd` into the cloned directory `hansible`.
-5. Save our vault-password into a `.vaultpw`-file (which is git-ignored) by pasting it into that file or by `echo <ourvaultpassword> > .vaultpw `
+5. Get our vault password from Keepass and save to a new a `.vaultpw`-file (which is git-ignored by our above gitignore file) by pasting it into that file or by
+`echo <ourvaultpassword> > .vaultpw `
 6. Now your hansible-repo is ready to run.
 First, perform a a dry run on our servers using hte --check parameter: ` ansible-playbook playbook.yml -i inventory.yml -u YOURUSER -b -K --vault-password-file=.vaultpw --check -l oaprod`
 7. Perform an actual run using the same command without `--check` command: `